Prad-R/SRFP_2024_Project/README.md

 Refer to the [Boltzmann_Equation.md](/Resources/Boltzmann_Equation.md) file for knowing what the Boltzmann equation is and understanding it.

-Refer to the [Martian_Conditions.md](/Resources/Martian_Conditions.md) file for some information on Martian climatic conditions.
+Refer to the [Martian_Conditions.md](/Resources/Martian_Conditions.md) file for some information on Martian conditions.